GauBen/typed-board/README.md

 // (x) Argument of type 'string' is not assignable to parameter of type 'User'.
 ```

-When using TypeScript in a project, you get type safety in this very project. **End-to-end type safety, on the contrary, is achieved when several projects interact together (e.g. with an API) in a type-safe way.**
+When using TypeScript in a project, you get type safety in this very project. **End-to-end type safety, on the contrary, is achieved when several projects interact together (e.g., with an API) in a type-safe way.**

 We will build a message board relying only on type-safe technologies: TypeScript for the API and the application, GraphQL as a way to interact between them, and a SQLite database.

 ## Data and type flows

 The data flow of an application is the way data travels and is transformed throughout the application.
-It is usually represented by a directed graph, like this one:
+It is usually represented by a directed graph like this one:

 ![Dataflow diagram: Database -> API -> App](./docs/dataflow.drawio.svg)

 Since data has a type, **there also exists a type flow, which is the path of types through said application.**

-Here, our data flows from left to right, with the database as the source of data.
+Here, our data flows from left to right, with the database as the data source.
 Our types follow the same path, with the database schema as the source of types.
-This is the reason why I prefer code-first over schema-first GraphQL APIs: the data and type flows overlap.
+This is why I prefer code-first over schema-first GraphQL APIs: the data and type flows overlap.

-I annotated the diagram with the technologies we will use in this article, and we will setup these technologies from left to right too.
+I annotated the diagram with the technologies we will use in this article, and we will set up these technologies from left to right too.

 ## Project setup